DNA

 RAWES DNA

-This page has been created to promote the relatively new science of DNA testing as an aid to family history research.
-DNA testing is becoming an increasingly important factor in determining relationships between different branches of a family.
+This page was originally created back in 2008 when the science of DNA was newer and less understood than it is now.
+DNA testing has become an increasingly important factor in determining relationships between different branches of a family.

-This is not a site where the scientific complexities of DNA (Deoxyribonucleic Nucleic Acid) will be explained.
-The analyis of the DNA test is highly complicated and dependent upon whom and what is being tested and also for what reason the test is being undertaken.
+This is not a page where the scientific complexities of DNA (Deoxyribonucleic Nucleic Acid) will be explained.
+The analysis of the DNA test is highly complicated and dependent upon whom and what is being tested and also for what reason the test is being undertaken.

-Humans have 46 chromesomes grouped into 23 pairs.
-One pair deals with the sex chromesomes.
-A male has one Y and one X chromesome.
+Humans have 46 chromosomes grouped into 23 pairs.
+One pair deals with the sex chromosomes.
+A male has one Y and one X chromosome.
 The Y is inherited from his father and his X is from his mother.
-A female has two X chromesomes, one from each parent.
-These chromesomes are passed down unchanged from one generation to another, except very occasionally there is a slight change.
+A female has two X chromosomes, one from each parent.
+These chromosomes are passed down unchanged from one generation to another, except very occasionally there is a slight change.
 It is this change that can help one to estimate the genetic gap between individuals and also how closely they are related.